 This beautiful wildflower can be hard to find at nurseries, but it’s certainly worth the hunt!
 One of the first wildflowers to bloom in the spring, hepatica thrives in shady environments and can be found in white, blue, purple, and pink.

 Bleeding hearts are classic shade flowers that come in yellow, pink, red, and white.
 They bloom in spring and may rebloom during the summer in cooler climates.
 Plant these to add a cottage feel to your garden.

 I’m a sucker for the soft, cotton candy-like astilbe!
 We have pink and peach ones in our garden, but they also come in other colors such as white and red.

 Hydrangeas are one of my personal favorites though it might surprise people to see them listed as one of the best flowering shade plants.
 We have them all around our house, and our first ones actually started on our shade side.
-We’ve had great luck with growing the Endless Summer hydrangea varieties in the shade.
-Other varieties such as Magical Harmony and Glowing Embers also do well in full shade environments.

 Some varieties of bellflowers are short and can handle shade well, making them an excellent groundcover choice for shade gardens.
 We have started these on one end of our shade garden to see how they do.
 So far so good!

 You can plant geraniums anywhere!
 Ours do great in full shade, and they’re a wonderful way to add color to your shade garden.